marketdesignresearch/DL-ICA/README.md

 # Deep-Learning-powered-Iterative-Combinatorial Auctions

-This is a piece of software used for computing the outcome of the Deep Neural Networks based Pseudo VCG Mechanism (PVM).
+This is a piece of software used for computing the outcome of the Pseudo VCG Mechanism (PVM) based on deep neural networks (DNNs).
 The algorithm is described in detail in the following paper:

 **Deep Learning-powered Iterative Combinatorial Auctions**
 Jakob Weissteiner and Sven Seuken.
 In Proceedings of the Thirty-fourth AAAI Conference on Artificial Intelligence (AAAI-20), New York, NY, February 2020.
 Forthcoming.
 Working paper version from Dec 2019: [[pdf](https://arxiv.org/pdf/1907.05771.pdf)]